addff/2310-CSP600/CSP600 Report/HUSNA BINTI AHMAD FUAD/Chapter_1/README.md

 Locating the nearby local artisans can offer a significant benefit for individuals.
 Users can seek advice and help from these artisans to gain a deeper understanding of handcrafting including details like the history or process of making it.
 Besides, from a commercial perspective, users can verify the quality of the handcrafted products they wish to purchase by visiting the local artisans’ store in person.
 These interactions between the user and the local artisans could foster community building, potentially leading to craft events or workshops being held.
 These events provide opportunities for neighbors to connect, exchange ideas, and enjoy themselves, contributing to a more inclusive and vibrant community (Stevenson, 2020).

-To address the difficulty in locating these nearby local artisans, this application will show their location to the users by implementing geolocation.
+To address the difficulty in locating these nearby local artisans, the Live KrafConnect application will show their location to the users by implementing geolocation.
 Therefore, users can meet and chat with each other to exchange ideas or engage in buying and selling.

 1.2.3	Challenges in finding local artisans capable of crafting customized products that align with customer designs.